2012 Egyptian presidential election: Runoff polls

+Favorability ratings

+Unlike traditional preference polling, favorability ratings allow individuals to independently rate each candidate.
+This provides a comprehensive impression of a candidate's electorate appeal without vote splitting distortion, where votes divide between ideologically similar candidates in multi-candidate polls.
+Favorability indicates general candidate acceptance among voters, irrespective of final vote choice.
+The table uses the percentage of "Somewhat favorable" or "Very favorable" responses.

 Results

 On 24 June 2012, Egypt's election commission announced that Morsi had won the run-off.
 Egypt's benchmark stock index celebrated Morsi's election by closing up 7.6 percent, its largest single-day gain in nine years.

 Second round results by governorate

-Fairness
+Analysis

+Pre-election polling showed Moussa to have a substantially higher favorability rating (81%) than Fotouh (58%), and to be preferred head-to-head against Morsi (78%), Shafik (68%), and Fotouh (64%).
+Fotouh in turn was preferred head-to-head over Morsi (75%) and Shafik (53%), making Moussa the likely Condorcet winner, and Fotouh the runner-up.
+However, due to the use of the two-round system, and vote-splitting between the three moderate / non-Islamist candidates, Moussa came in 5th, and Fotouh came in 4th, and both were eliminated.
+The two candidates who qualified for the runoff election, Morsi (24.8%) and Shafik (23.7%), were both considered polarizing.

+Under instant-runoff voting, Top Four or Final Five Voting, and related systems, Moussa would also have been eliminated before the other four candidates, though it is unknown how the ballots would have been transferred and who would have next been eliminated.

+Claims of election interference

 Allegations have arisen that the interior ministry handed out over 900,000 ID cards to Egyptian soldiers so that they could vote for Shafik in the first round, which would be a major campaign violation.
 Sabahi asked for the Egyptian election to be temporarily suspended until an investigation was carried out.
+The government rejected the appeal.

 In August 2013, former Israeli negotiator Yossi Beilin wrote that an Egyptian official had told him that the true results had Shafik winning, but the military gave the presidency to Morsi out of fear of unrest.

 Presidential powers

 Shortly after it became apparent that Morsi would win the election, SCAF made the following changes to the 30 March 2011 Egypt Constitutional Declaration in order to define the powers of the new president: